muquit/go-xbuild-go/README.md

 - LICENSE.txt
 - docs/project-name.1 (man page)
 - platforms.txt
-- Add extra files with `-additional-files`
+- Add extra files with `-additional-files` (Do not add these default: README.md, LICENSE.txt, LICENSE, platforms.txt, <project>.1)

 ## How to release your project to github